V8 engine: Formula One

-Among the first V8 Formula One cars to compete were the 1952 AFM entry and the 1954 Lancia D50, with a development of the latter powering Juan Manuel Fangio's 1956 car to victory in the driver's championship.
+Among the first V8 Formula One cars to compete were the 1952 AFM entry and the 1954 Lancia D50, with a development of the latter powering Juan Manuel Fangio's 1956 car to victory in the Drivers' Championship.
 The 1.5 L Formula One era of 1961–1965 included V8 engines from Ferrari, Coventry Climax, British Racing Motors (BRM), and Automobili Turismo e Sport (ATS).
 The driver's championships for the 1962, 1963, 1964, and 1965 seasons were won by drivers of V8-powered cars.

 From 1962 through 1965, the top three manufacturers in each season's Constructor's Championship all predominantly used V8 engines in their cars.
 In 1966, the engine capacity limits were increased to 3.0 L (or 1.5 litres with a supercharger), and both the 1966 and 1967 Constructor's Championships were won by cars powered by the Repco-Brabham V8 engine.

 From 1968 until 1981, the Cosworth DFV V8 engine dominated Formula One racing.
-During this time, the Manufacturers' Championship was won by Cosworth DFV-powered cars every season except 1975, 1976, 1977, and 1979, which 12-cylinder Ferraris won.
+During this time, the Manufacturers' Championship was won by Cosworth DFV-powered cars every season except 1975, 1976, 1977, and 1979, which were won by 12-cylinder Ferraris.
 After a long period of dominance, the Cosworth DFV was eventually outpaced by turbocharged straight-four and V6 engines.

 The next period of significant V8 usage in Formula One was from 2006 to 2013, when the rules mandated use of 2.4 L naturally-aspirated V8 engines, with regular power outputs between 730 and 810 hp (in order to reduce the power outputs being achieved by the previous 3.0 litre V10 engines).
 These were replaced by 1.6 litre turbocharged V6 engines for the 2014 and later seasons.